 On your keyboard, play some of the notes assigned to the sample slices.

 For each note you play, the corresponding slice is triggered.
-First, you will re-create the note pattern that triggers the entire original loop on the track.
+First, you’ll re-create the note sequence that triggers the entire original loop on the track.

-A MIDI region is created on the track at the playhead position.
+A MIDI region is created on the track.

 Double-click the MIDI region.

 The Piano Roll opens, and you see the pattern of chromatically ascending notes that trigger the successive slices in Quick Sampler.